 With the growing market of LED-T8 lamps, IEC is developing a safety standard [IEC62776] that covers the requirements for safe operation of the LED replacement lamps to the retrofit route (chapter 6.2).
-This standard is in the process of finalisation.
+This standard is in the process of finalisation by approximately Dec.
+2014.
+Such standard is not yet available for T5 LED based replacement lamps.